-- Required components: Verify that you have the Plug-in Server, Plug-in Live Client, and Plug-in Offline Client. - Configure the Plug-in Server. - Install the Plug-in Server on the NetVault Backup Server. - Create a Plug-in Offline Client Boot System, for example, to a writable CD. - Add the target NetVault Bare Metal Recovery Clients to the Plug-in Server on the NetVault Backup Server. - Verify access to the Plug-in Server: Verify that all target NetVault Bare Metal Recovery Clients are accessible to the Plug-in Server.
-Failure to do so may result in an inability to perform a restore. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, access the Plug-in Server to ensure that the target NetVault Bare Metal Recovery Client is accessible to the Plug-in Server. - Configure the Plug-in Live Client for Windows. - Add client machines to be backed up by the Plug-in Live Client to the NetVault Backup Server; that is, by using the Manage Clients page in the NetVault Backup WebUI. - Install the Plug-in Live Client on any NetVault Backup Heterogeneous Client machine requiring active DR backups, for example, the clients added in Step •, but not the NetVault Backup Server itself. - Perform online backups with the Plug-in Live Client: From the NetVault Backup Server, perform online backups as required, of each NetVault Bare Metal Recovery Client using the Plug-in Live Client, for example, OS, applications, system settings. - Recovery: Perform an offline restore to the target NetVault Bare Metal Recovery Client. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Backup Server, administer restores to the target NetVault Bare Metal Recovery Client by selecting data included in the Plug-in Live Client backups.
+- Required components: Verify that you have the Plug-in Server, Plug-in Live Client, and Plug-in Offline Client. - · Configure the Plug-in Server. - Install the Plug-in Server on the NetVault Server. - Create a Plug-in Offline Client Boot System, for example, to a writable CD. - Add the target NetVault Bare Metal Recovery Clients to the Plug-in Server on the NetVault Server. - Uninstall previous version of Plug-in Live Client for Linux: If a previous version of the plug-in is installed, it must be removed before proceeding with the installation.
+For details, see Removing Plug-in Live Client. - Verify access to the Plug-in Server: Verify that all target NetVault Bare Metal RecoveryClients are accessible to the Plug-in Server.
+Failure to do so may result in an inability to perform a restore. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Server, access the Plug-in Server to ensure that the target NetVault Bare Metal Recovery Client is accessible to the Plug-in Server. - Configure the Plug-in Live Client. - Add client machines to be backed up by the Plug-in Live Client to the NetVault Server; that is, by using the Manage Clients page in the NetVault WebUI. - Install the Plug-in Live Client on any NetVault Heterogeneous Client machine requiring active DR backups, for example, the clients added in Step , but not the NetVault Server itself. - Perform online backups with the Plug-in Live Client: From the NetVault Server, perform online backups as required, of each NetVault Bare Metal Recovery Client using the Plug-in Live Client, for example, OS, applications, system settings. - Recovery: Perform an offline restore to the target NetVault Bare Metal Recovery Client. - Boot the target NetVault Bare Metal Recovery Client system with Plug-in Offline Client. - From the NetVault Server, administer restores to the target NetVault Bare Metal Recovery Client by selecting data included in the Plug-in Live Client backups.

-Configuring Plug-in Server for use with Plug-in Live Client for Windows
+Configuring Plug-in Server for use with Plug-in Live Client